lovodkin93/HighQu/README.md

 # HighQu

 ## Dataset Pre-processing
-The first step is to pre-process the data.
+Train, dev and test sets are under `data/controlled_text_reduction`.
+If you want to use your own data, you first need to pre-process it.
 To do that, follow the steps described in [preprocess_utils/README.md](preprocess_utils/README.md).

 ## Requirements